-- (i) instructions on the brace position to be adopted in the event of an emergency landing; - (ii) instructions on the method of use of the safety belts and safety harnesses, as appropriate; - (iii) information as to where emergency exits are to be found and instructions as to how they are to be used; and - (iv) information as to where the life-jackets, escape slides, liferafts and oxygen masks, if required to be provided by subregulation (2), are to be found and instructions as to how they are to be used. - (6) All equipment installed or carried in an aircraft, whether or not in compliance with these Regulations, shall be so installed or stowed and so maintained as not to be a source of danger in itself or to impair the airworthiness of the aircraft or the proper functioning of any equipment or services necessary for the safety of the aircraft. - (7) Without prejudice to sub-regulation (2), all navigational equipment (other than radio apparatus) of any of the following types, - when carried in an aircraft registered in Brunei Darussalam (whether or not in compliance with these Regulations) shall be of a type approved by the Director either generally or in relation to a class of aircraft or in relation to that aircraft and shall be installed in a manner so approved.
+- (i) instructions on the brace position to be adopted in the event of an emergency landing; - (ii) instructions on the method of use of the safety belts and safety harnesses, as appropriate;

+- (iii) information as to where emergency exits are to be found and instructions as to how they are to be used; and - (iv) information as to where the life-jackets, escape slides, life-rafts and oxygen masks, if required to be provided by sub-regulation (2), are to be found and instructions as to how they are to be used. - (6) All equipment installed or carried in an aircraft, whether or not in compliance with these Regulations, shall be so installed or stowed and so maintained as not to be a source of danger in itself or to impair the airworthiness of the aircraft or the proper functioning of any equipment or services necessary for the safety of the aircraft. - (7) Without prejudice to sub-regulation (2), all navigational equipment (other than radio apparatus) of any of the following types - (a) equipment capable of establishing the aircraft's position in relation to its position at some earlier time by computing and applying the resultant of the acceleration and gravitational forces acting upon it; and - (b) equipment capable of establishing automatically the altitude and relative bearing of selected celestial bodies, when carried in an aircraft registered in Brunei Darussalam (whether or not in compliance with these Regulations) shall be of a type approved by the Director either generally or in relation to a class of aircraft or in relation to that aircraft and shall be installed in a manner so approved.